 Ask your friends and family members for a loan or see if you can get an advance on your wages from your employer.
 Some companies may also have a hardship fund for employees.

 Crowdfunding is a great solution.
 A good way to alert friends and family to your situation is by starting a fundraiser on GoFundMe.
-They provide free fundraising so that you get to keep more of the money that you raise.
+They provide fundraising so that you get to keep more of the money that you raise.

 Rent payment help for veterans